soulson/Drama/README.md

 #### Shard Gateway
 Drama.Shard.Gateway is a TCP server that accepts the "world server" protocol.
 While the virtual realms live inside the Hosts, the Shard Gateway provides an endpoint for the client to connect to when communicating with a realm.
+Shard Gateways are also many-to-many with Hosts.

 > These gateways are handy for mitigating threats such as DDOS.
 Gateways are
 > relatively lightweight applications, and nonsense packets will not be
 > forwarded by Gateways to Hosts.

+## Getting Started
+Getting started with Drama is easy!

+1. Grab a copy of Visual Studio Community 2017 if you don't already have it.
+This software is available gratis from Microsoft for development of open-source projects.
+2. When installing Visual Studio, enable the "Cross-Platform Development with .NET Core" workload.
+3. Clone the repository from GitHub.
+4. Open Drama.sln in Visual Studio.
+In Solution Properties, indicate that Drama has multiple startup projects, and configure Drama.Host, Drama.Auth.Gateway, and Drama.Shard.Gateway to all start when debugging.
+5. Start.
+When the Host finishes loading, press enter on both Gateway apps to start them.
+6. In the Auth Gateway window, create yourself an account and shard, like this:
+> account.create AccountName Password
+> shard.create Drama 127.0.0.1 8085 PvP
+7. Open a client and log in!